THE OLDEN DAYS

 On the other hand, in the case of a person who dies beforehand

-(excluding suicide which was itself a crime) or who elects not to plead
+(excluding suicide which is, de facto, a crime) or who elects not to plead

 dure, their property and titles are not forfeit.